shivsinghcse/namaste-react-js/Notes/Episode_2.md

 # installing pacakage/depene...

 - The most important package in our project is "bundler".
-- **Bundler** - webpack, parcel, vite are bundler. we will learn defination later.
+- **Bundler** - webpack, parcel, vite are bundlers. we will learn defination later.

-- `create react app` using webpack and babel behind the sences build things up.
+- `create react app` uses webpack and babel behind the sences to build things up.

 - In our project we will use parcel it depends on choice, at the end of the day all bundler are doing the same thing algorithm of bundling can be different.
 - parcel is easy to use.